custom-cards/canvas-gauge-card/readme.md

 ## Usage

+Download through HACS (recommended) or ...

-Download the files `canvas-gauge-card.js` and `gauge.min.js` to your home assistant config from the `dist` folder.
+Download the file `canvas-gauge-card.js` from the [**latest release**](https://github.com/custom-cards/canvas-gauge-card/releases/latest) to your home assistant config.
 Add a module link to the `canvas-gauge-card.js` file.
 The link needs to be the same as where you put it.
 Example:

 ```yaml